FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 # Commitment Discount Unit

-Commitment Discount Unit represents a provider-specified measurement unit indicating how a provider measures [Commitment Discount Quantity](#commitmentdiscountquantity) of a [*commitment discount*](#glossary:commitment-discount).
+Commitment Discount Unit represents the provider-specified measurement unit indicating how a provider measures the [Commitment Discount Quantity](#commitmentdiscountquantity) of a [*commitment discount*](#glossary:commitment-discount).
 The CommitmentDiscountUnit column is only applicable to *commitment discounts* and not [*negotiated discounts*](#glossary:negotiated-discount).

 The CommitmentDiscountUnit column adheres to the following requirements: